Impact of high invariant-mass Drell-Yan forward-backward asymmetry measurements on SMEFT fits: Description of the analysis framework

 \subsection{Uncertainties and $\chi^2$ tests}

 To calculate the PDF uncertainties, we follow the standard procedure for Monte Carlo replica sets~\cite{NNPDF:2017mvq}.
-We correlate these errors across all four data sets.
-To estimate the uncertainty arising from higher-order QCD corrections, we set the renormalization and factorization scales to a central value $\mu_0$, and vary them around this value in an uncorrelated way according to
+We correlate these errors across all four datasets.
+To estimate the uncertainty arising from higher-order QCD corrections, we set the renormalization and factorization scales to a central value $\mu_0$ and vary them around this value in an uncorrelated way according to

-We find the largest variation in either direction within this range, and form a symmetric scale uncertainty from it.
-We choose the dynamic scale for all data sets to be $\mu_0=m_{ll}$, except for data set IV.
-We note that in the special case of data set IV, the ``true'' AFB with dynamic scale $\mu_0=m_{ll}$ significantly deviates from the \texttt{aMC@NLO} simulation in Ref.~\cite{CMS:2022uul} as shown in Figure~\ref{fig:dataset3}.
+We find the largest variation in either direction within this range and form a symmetric scale uncertainty from it.
+We choose the dynamic scale for all datasets to be $\mu_0=m_{ll}$, except for dataset IV.
+We note that in the special case of dataset IV, the ``true'' AFB with dynamic scale $\mu_0=m_{ll}$ significantly deviates from the {aMC@NLO} simulation in Ref.~\cite{CMS:2022uul} as shown in Fig.~\ref{fig:dataset3}.
 Therefore, we also consider the case of $\mu_0=H_T$, where $H_T$ is the sum of transverse masses of all final state particles.
 We use $\mu_0=H_T$ as the central value, and vary $\mu_{R,F}$ around it in the same way as above.
 We combine the scale variations of both $\mu_0=m_{ll}$ and $\mu_0=H_T$.
 The largest variation from the central value $\mu_0=H_T$ is then used to form a symmetric scale uncertainty.
 We note that the poor perturbative behavior we find suggests that this definition of angle for AFB is not preferred, at least as far as the theory calculation is concerned.
-The same scale choice comparison is also shown for $A^{*}_{\mathrm{FB}}$ in Figure~\ref{fig:dataset3}.
+The same scale choice comparison is also shown for $A^{*}_{\mathrm{FB}}$ in Fig.~\ref{fig:dataset3}.
 This definition of AFB leads to a greatly improved agreement between the two scale choices.
-While our implementation of $A_{\mathrm{FB}}$ leads to results in acceptable agreement with the \texttt{aMC@NLO} simulation in Ref.~\cite{CMS:2022uul}, it is unclear to us how to extend it to higher orders in the QCD perturbative expansion.
-Certainly if an improved theoretical description is a priority then the $A_\mathrm{FB}^*$ definition should be adopted.
+While our implementation of $A_{\mathrm{FB}}$ leads to results in acceptable agreement with the {aMC@NLO} simulation in Ref.~\cite{CMS:2022uul}, it is unclear to us how to extend it to higher orders in the QCD perturbative expansion.
+Certainly if an improved theoretical description is a priority then the $A_\mathrm{FB}^*$ definition should be adopted. {The relative scale and PDF uncertainties for most bins are below $3\%$.
+The relative scale uncertainties of the $\dv*{\sigma}{m}$ datasets increase with $m_{ll}$, while the uncertainties for $A_{\mathrm{FB}}$ in dataset IV decrease with $m_{ll}$.
+The uncertainties for $A_{\mathrm{FB}}^*$ in dataset III are tiny and show no significant dependence on $m_{ll}$.
+The relative PDF uncertainties of the $\dv*{\sigma}{m}$ datasets also increase with $m_{ll}$, but the uncertainties for $A_{\mathrm{FB}}$ and $A_{\mathrm{FB}}^*$ in datasets III and IV show no obvious dependence on $m_{ll}$.
+The experimental systematic uncertainties of all datasets increase with $m_{ll}$. }